netham45/screamrouter/README.md

 #### System Management
 * Automatic YAML saving on setting changes
-* Flexible plugin system for easy addition of new sources
+* Flexible plugin system for easy addition of new sources and functionalities
 * API and web interface for media control commands to containers
+* Advanced configuration management and solving system
+* Comprehensive logging system

 #### Sources
 * RTP/Linux Source